Employment Standards Act (British Columbia): Exceptions

-It is important to note that the requirements set out in this Act generally cannot be waived since they are minimum requirements.
+The requirements set out in this Act generally cannot be waived since they are minimum requirements.

 Part II: Hiring Employees

 The provisions in this section deal with topics such as the hiring of children, the licensing of employment and talent agencies and farm labour contractors, and requirements for those working as domestics and working in residences.

 Part III: Wages, Special Clothing and Records

 The general minimum increased from $17.40 per hour to $17.85 per hour on June 1, 2025.
 There are also special minimum wages in the Regulations for certain types of employees, such as home support workers and farm workers.

 Wages can be paid by cash, cheque, draft or money order.
 Direct deposit can be used only if expressly authorized.

 Wages should be paid semi-monthly, with no more than 16 days between pay days, and no more than 8 days after the pay period.

 An employer cannot directly or indirectly withhold wages, and cannot require employees to contribute towards the costs of business (except under the Regulation).

 A wage statement must be provided to the employee on each pay day unless it would be the same as the statement given in the last pay period.